 - To integrate global education into the teaching of all disciplines

 - To teach students how to access, interpret, evaluate, and make responsible use of information and communications technology

 - To teach students to develop critical-thinking skills appropriate to the information age and to the increasing pressures for intercultural understanding, negotiation, and problem-solving

 - To graduate students who are employable in the new markets for labor, that is, not only skilled for their first jobs but for a lifetime of learning and career changes

 - To graduate students with a strong sense of the ethical implications of globalization

 Join us on facebook

 Visit our Global Education Gateway

 We welcome you to visit the Global Education Gateway, the new homepage for Fairleigh Dickinson University's global learning mission.
-The site features the mission & vision and the history & heritage of the university.
-It also has up-to-date global events for FDU and features news & highlights of the various global activties of the university.
+The site features the mission and vision and the history and heritage of the university.
+It also has up-to-date global events for FDU and features news and highlights of the various global activties of the university.

 GLOBAL YOUNG VOICES